The Forbidden Fountain of Oz: The plot

 A child named Emeralda Ozgood, a native of the Emerald City, prepares a concoction of limeade to celebrate the annual Clover Fair — but she naively uses water from the Forbidden Fountain.
 She only has one customer before she drops and breaks her pitcher; but that customer is Princess Ozma, who drinks the drink and loses her memory.
 Wandering off and losing her crown, Ozma falls in with a series of new acquaintances, including the Monarch of the Butterflies (who names her "Poppy" after the flowers in her hair) and a talking hedgebird who advises her.

 Outfitted in boy's clothes and hat, Ozma/Poppy meets a lamb named Lambert, who is ostracized from his Gillikin flock for his unnatural white color.
 The two stumble into Camouflage Creek, and undergo a bewildering string of transformations into bugs and beasts.
 Back in their own forms, they are confronted by an inept would-be highwayman named Tobias Bridlecull Jr., who quickly becomes the third member of their rambling trio.
 He carries a Suggestion Box that volunteers suggestions instead of receiving them — as in "Suggest lunch" and "Suggest oil for Suggestion Box."

 Returning home to Pumperdink from the Clover Fair, Kabumpo the Elegant Elephant falls into adventures of his own; he is waylaid by the animated toys of Wyndup Town.
-The elephant literally dumps into "Poppy" and company among the bubblegum and mucilage geysers (or "gozzers") of Gozzerland National Park.
+The elephant literally bumps into "Poppy" and company among the bubblegum and mucilage geysers (or "gozzers") of Gozzerland National Park.
 The four travelers combine, for further adventures in Cleanitupia and Pristinia.
 It is only when Kabumpo sees "Poppy" with her long hair unconfined that he recognizes Ozma; then he needs to win the trust of the suspicious amnesiac and bring her home to the Emerald City.
 (He fails completely at the winning of trust, and hauls her back bodily.)
 Eventually, Ozma uses the Magic Belt to restore her memory and return to normal.
 The Forbidden Fountain is sealed off forever, as a threat.